 What actually feeds us—spiritually and physically?
 I do not get fed by social media interactions.
 Even e-mail has its limitations.
 That is not to say that these technological innovations don’t have their purpose and value.
 But it is to ask, what are we crowding out when we engage in them to the exclusion of other forms of human communication and interaction?

 When I took my kids to the lake yesterday, and they ran around watching the geese and ducks, sat and enjoyed the sun setting over the water, and played tag down a wooded path, they engaged in a real-world reality check.
-They absorbed a truth which cannot be improved upon.
+They absorbed a truth that cannot be improved upon.
 Joy and health seeped into their beings.

 When I go outside and work in the garden, when I take a walk down a country road, when I sit and chat face-to-face with someone, even a stranger, I engage in a real-world reality that cannot be replaced by any technological gadget.